Frequently Asked Questions About Health Insurance

 How do I switch health insurance plans without losing coverage?

 Time your new plan to start before your old plan ends.
 COBRA can provide temporary bridge coverage if switching from an employer plan.
-Scott coordinates the transition so your new coverage starts the day your old coverage ends, and verifies your doctors are in-network with the new plan before you switch.
+I coordinate the transition so your new coverage starts the day your old coverage ends, and verify your doctors are in-network with the new plan before you switch.

 ACA / Marketplace Plans